TheDataAreClean/cube/content/about/main/index.md

 ---
 ## Configure page content in wide column
-title: # leave blank to exclude
+title: Lately.. # leave blank to exclude
 number_featured: 5 # pulling from mainSections in config.toml
 use_featured: true # if false, use most recent by date
 number_categories: 3 # set to zero to exclude
-show_intro: false
+show_intro: true
-intro:
+intro: |

+  I have been working on research studies and monitoring and evaluation programmes focusing on nano-entrepreneurship in India.
+I am also experimenting with new mediums to make fundamental statistical concepts accessible to a wider audience.

 show_outro: true
 outro: |